Probity in Governance: Principles, Challenges & Role in Public Service

 • Example: Andhra Pradesh - CM Office real Time Executive dashboard to monitor key Performance Indicators

-Measures require to bring Probity in Governance
+Measures to Strengthen Probity in Governance

 • Transparency in Governance: Accountability and transparency in governance can be achieved through digitisation and self-disclosures.